Electronics Recapping Service

 Recapping the power supply in an old BBC micro computer

-Providing me with a kit will be cheaper as it saves my time having to order them.
+The above aside, providing me with a kit will be cheaper as it saves my time (often hours) creating a capacitor parts list and ordering them.

 The photo below is of a new DAC board from China.
-I replaced all the electrolytic capacitors with genuine Nichion ones along with replacing a couple of the heatsinks with bigger ones.
+I replaced all the electrolytic capacitors with genuine Nichicon ones along with replacing a couple of the heatsinks with bigger ones.

 recapping an audio DAC with genuine capacitors

-Recapping a DAC board with genuine Nichion capacitors along with fitting bigger heatsinks
+Recapping a DAC board with genuine Nichicon capacitors along with fitting bigger heatsinks

 In the first instance email me about the required work, ideally with a photo of the equipment or circuit board along with the model number.